gamma-opt/spro-notes/course/content/chapter_1/1-the_farmers_problem.md

 We start with the classic example from {cite}`birge2011introduction`: the farmer's problem.
 This is perhaps the most classical example used to discuss the notion of recourse and the interplay between information and decision.
 Before formalising all these concepts, let's have a close look at the example itself.

-## The deterministic farmers problem
+## The deterministic farmer's problem

-A farmer has 500 acres of land available for raising wheat, corn, and sugar beets.
+A farmer has 500 acres of land for raising wheat, corn, and sugar beets.
 She needs at least 200 tons of wheat and 240 tons of corn for cattle feed.
-Cattle feed amounts can be raised on the farm or bought from a wholesale market.
+Cattle feed can be raised on the farm or bought from a wholesale market.
 Sugar beet is raised for profit only.
-However, production above a 6000 ton quota has a lower sales price.
+However, production above a 6000-ton quota has a lower sales price.

 ```{table} Farmer's problem data
 :name: farmers_data